 As always, this post is intended to enlighten, educate and empower.
 If you are continually struggling in your relationship with someone who no longer seems interested in your well-being, the following information might shed light on some issues.

-While a Narcissistic Personality Disorder is often the result, NPD doesn’t have to be full-blown to its’ extreme in order for characteristics to exist within a personality.
+While a Narcissistic Personality Disorder is often the result, Narcissism doesn’t have to be full-blown to its’ extreme in order for characteristics to exist within a personality.
 An actual Narcissist, as defined as Narcissistic Personality Disorder in the DSM (Diagnostic and Statistics Manual) displays all of the characteristics described below, but to an extent that these traits take over their lives.
 For someone diagnosed with NPD, there is no real place for them to thrive in a functional society.

 While Narcissistic tendencies exist within all of us to some extent.
 The real difference in an NPD diagnosis lies within the fact that their lives and relationships have become totally dysfunctional.
 The characteristics and self-absorption have created chaos and normal life is nearly impossible.

 A Quick Overview Of The Different Types Of Narcissism

 To give a very quick overview, there are many types of narcissists.
 We no longer think in terms of only grandiose behaviour but have discovered other nuances to the narcissism spectrum.